andersnordby/SqlProfilerCleanup/README.md

 When using SQL Profiler, a typical output looks like this:
 ![image](images/SqlProfilerCleanup-1.png)

-Copy the dynamic SQL and paste it into a new windon in SQL Server Management Studio:
+Copy the dynamic SQL and paste it into a new window in SQL Server Management Studio:
 ![image](images/SqlProfilerCleanup-2.png)

 Now, use the new **SQL Profiler Cleanup** menu item: